Dearborn High School

 Dearborn High School (DHS) is a public high school located in Dearborn, Michigan, United States.
 It was founded in 1893 in Dearborn near Metro Detroit.
 Dearborn High is one of the three high schools of the Dearborn Public Schools and is located at 19501 Outer Drive.
-There are over 2,000 students currently attending the school.

 Its attendance boundary includes sections of Dearborn and Dearborn Heights.

 History

 The original 1893 high school building stood at the northeast corner of Mason Street and Garrison Avenue.
 An auditorium and gymnasium unit was added to the east of this structure in 1920.
 The 1893 building was razed in 1925, and a three-story 40-classroom structure, made for 900 students, was erected in its place.
 An addition of 10 classrooms was added as a north wing in 1950.
 Dearborn High School moved to its current location on Outer Drive in 1956.
 The Mason Street building was remodeled as the Ray H. Adams Junior High School, named for the superintendent of schools when the 1925 building was erected.
 The junior high school closed in 1985 and the building was again remodeled to become part of a modern high-scale office complex.